Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 With the return of my senses, I knew quickly what this meant.
 I had reached the dungeon's entrance.
 The boar stood not far from me, ready for another charge.
-Blood dripped from it's tusk, running into it's mouth.
+Blood dripped from its tusk, running into its mouth.

 This chance couldn't be wasted.
 No time remained to even turn around.
 I pushed my body back.
 Scraping along the ground, I hurried,